-Newsrooms hold moment of silence for 5 shooting victims
+Silence in newsrooms as 5 slain at Maryland paper remembered

-ANNAPOLIS, Md. – Newsrooms across the country paused Thursday to observe a moment of silence for the five employees of a Maryland newspaper who were killed a week ago in one of the deadliest attacks on journalists in U.S. history.
+ANNAPOLIS, Md. – Newsrooms across the country paused Thursday to observe a moment of silence for five employees of a Maryland newspaper who were killed a week ago in one of the deadliest attacks on journalists in U.S. history.

-The Baltimore Sun Media Group observed a moment of silence at 2:33 p.m. at its offices in Annapolis, Baltimore and Carroll County.
-That's the same time a gunman attacked the Capital Gazette newspaper at Annapolis with a shotgun last week.
+The Capital Gazette staff paused somberly at 2:33 p.m. as editor Rick Hutzell rang a bell for each person who died at the Annapolis paper exactly seven days earlier, The Baltimore Sun reported .

+The staff traditionally convenes meetings by clanging a bell, and Hutzell said the act has taken on a new meaning.

+"Every time we ring that bell, we're going to think about our friends," Hutzell said.

-The American Society of News Editors and The Associated Press Media Editors asked newsrooms around the globe to join them.
+The American Society of News Editors and The Associated Press Media Editors asked newsrooms around the globe to join in a remembrance of the dead, and many did.

 About a dozen people held hands and prayed next to a memorial near the building where the shootings happened.
 Cheryl Starr and her son, Sam, came to pay their respects.